jaanga/blode/very-simple-menu/readme.md

 Very Simple Menu Read Me
 ========================

-## Live Demo
+### Live Demo
 <iframe src="http://jaanga.github.io/blode/very-simple-menu/r1/index.html" width=100% height=500px class='overview' >
 There is an `iframe` here.
 It is not visible when viewed on github.com/jaanga.
 To view, please go to jaanga.github.io.
 See 'Project Links' just below.
 </iframe>

-## Concept
+### Concept
-Provide sample code for a very simple two panel menu and content system where both the menu are called from external HTML files at runtime.
+Provide sample code for a very simple two panel menu and content system where both the menu and content files are called from external HTML files at runtime.

-## Project Links
+### Project Links

 You have two ways of viewing the files in the Jaanga repositories:

 * Web page hosted on GitHub: [jaanga.github.io]( http://jaanga.github.io/blode/very-simple-menu "view the files as apps." )  <input value="<< You are now probably here." size=28 style="font:bold 12pt monospace;border-width:0;" >
 * Source code on GitHub: [github.com/jaanga]( https://github.com/jaanga/blode/tree/gh-pages/very-simple-menu "View the files as source code." )  <scan style=display:none ><< You are now probably here.</scan>

+### Notes

+The HTML and the CSS are created using JavaScript.
+Writing in one language is simpler than writing in three languages.

 ### Copyright and License